itsmingjie/infinity/README.md

 <a href="https://integirls.org"><img align="right" width="250" src="docs/logo.png" title="inteGIRLS Logo"></a>

 Infinity ∞ is a puzzle hunt server written for [inteGIRLS](https://www.integirls.org).
+It can also be used as a lightweight alternative to CTF platforms like CTFd.

 Please contact [tech@integirls.org](mailto:tech@integirls.org) before reusing this software for a large competition.
 We may be able to help.